RACCommunity/RACNest/Documents/3_search.md

 The problem with this approach is that it doesn't take into account the frequency at which a new letter is inputted.
 Not only that, it's a waste of resources.

-Throtlling solves this problem by creating an interval between each input.
+Throttling solves this problem by creating an interval between each input.
 Imagine that the user is inputting a new letter every 0.1s.
 If we set throttling with an interval of 0.5s, only at the 5th letter the search will commence.
 This makes more sense than going back and forth with new requests and cancelling the previous one.

 ----